TristanVrg/TristanVrg/README.md

 ---

 <details>
-<summary>🧪 More about my PhD work</summary>
+<summary>🔬 More about my work</summary>

-My research focuses on finding Magnetic Reconnection signatures in the Solar Wind through Solar Orbiter data.

-🔭 I use data from the **Solar Orbiter** mission, especially from the **PAS**, **MAG** and **SCM** instruments, to:
+### 🛰️ Solar Wind & Reconnection Studies
   - Catalogue switchbacks and switchback patches in the solar wind.
   - Study their statistical properties and how they relate to different solar wind regimes.
   - Analyse Distribution Functions and extract moments (Density, Bulk-velocity, Temperatures).
   - Explore how the ions properties evolve through those structures.

-🔧 I develop Python-based tools for data processing, modeling, and visualization — combining physics, data science, and numerical methods.

-### 🛰️ Solar Wind & Reconnection Studies
-- Developing methods to **detect and catalog switchbacks** and **patches of switchbacks** using **MAG** and **SCM** data from Solar Orbiter.
-- Performing **statistical analysis of ion distributions** (protons, alphas) using **PAS** instrument data.
-- Fitting **velocity distribution functions** using MCMC (`emcee`) to derive physical moments (density, velocity, temperatures).
-- Investigating **relative drifts** and **beam populations**, their heliocentric dependence and relation to wind type.

-### ⚙️ Engineering & Simulation Projects
+### 🚀 Engineering & Simulation Projects
-- Building a portfolio of applied projects in **space systems**, including:
-  - Reusable rocket stage simulator
+  - Reusable rocket stage simulator [Not yet public]
-  - Orbital maneuver simulators
+  - Orbital maneuver simulators [Not yet public]

 </details>